Tomás Frías: Daza's coup (1876)

 With elections in the horizon, politicians began preparing for their respective campaign trails.
 Among the most prominent candidates were General Hilarión Daza and Belisario Salinas.
-Daza had assumed that the government would support his candidature, and if not, then the that of Salinas.
+Daza had assumed that the government would support his candidature, and if not, then that of Salinas.
 He was mistaken, as Frías refused to endorse any candidate.
 Daza was irate, not only because of the aforementioned fact, but also because he had been replaced as Minister of War by Eliodoro Camacho.
 Nonetheless, Daza controlled the army and his support grew exponentially.
 There were numerous rumors of a conspiracy which was unfolding against the government, and the administration was well aware.
 Fearing the worst, Frías sent a memorandum to the garrisons throughout the country ensuring their loyalty and securing equipment in case Daza did launch a coup.
 The memorandum was intercepted by Daza, who was furious after reading the contents.
 Regardless of this incident, Daza pledged his allegiance to the government, referring to Frías as his "father".

-On May 4, 1876, Jorge Oblitas, a candidate in the elections, renounced his candidature, hastily meeting with Daza in his home, declaring he would support a coup against the government.
+On 4 May 1876, Jorge Oblitas, a candidate in the elections, renounced his candidature, hastily meeting with Daza in his home, declaring he would support a coup against the government.
 Thus, the revolution started, with the government either frozen or impartial about the events.
 With the threat of an attack on the Government Palace in Sucre, Frías and his ministers were determined to remain inside and stand their ground.
 At 11:30, military trumpets and drums began to play outside the Palace, with sentinels being sent to block every exit.
 All of this for the imprisonment of four unarmed civilians.
 Frías tried to exit the building, only to be stopped by a sentinel.
 When stopped, Frías uttered the words: "I know you for some time now; you have known me; I am the president".
 After a long silence, a group of soldiers began to chant: "Long live the President of the Republic!", to which Frías replied: "That is me!".
 Immediately after this, an even louder cheer came from outside: "Long live General Daza!".
 Then, the sentinels at the door crossed their bayonets on Frías' chest, after which the president withdrew to his desk.
 Eventually, all ministers and the President were separated and guarded individually for the rest of the night.
-The next day, May 5, all ministers were released except for Daniel Calvo and Mariano Baptista.
+The next day, 5 May, all ministers were released except for Daniel Calvo and Mariano Baptista.
 Agustín Aspiazu, who had been appointed by Frías as Minister of War only recently, was allowed to leave since he was allied to Daza and had participated in the coup.
 Frías was then relocated to the Recoleta Convent, where President Pedro Blanco had been murdered decades earlier during a coup.
 After the seizure of power was complete, Frías was allowed to leave in exile, heading to Arequipa.
 There, he planned revolts in Cobija and Cochabamba.
 However, Daza had consolidated his power, forcing Frías to accept defeat and flee to Europe.